project-oak/oak/README.md

-As part of Project Oak, data are end-to-end encrypted between _enclaves_, which are isolated computation compartments that can be created on-demand, and provide strong confidentiality, integrity, and attestation capabilities at the hardware level.
-Enclaves protect data and code even from the operating system kernel and privileged software, and from most hardware attacks.
+As part of Project Oak, data are end-to-end encrypted between _enclaves_, which are isolated computation compartments that can be created on-demand, and provide strong confidentiality, integrity, and attestation capabilities via a combination of hardware and software functionality.
+Enclaves protect data and code even from the operating system kernel and privileged software, and are intended to protect from most hardware attacks.

 Additionally, data are associated with policies when they enter the system, and policies are enforced and propagated even as data move from enclave to enclave.